Pay Stub vs W-2 What Small Businesses and Employees Need to Know in 2025

 Employees vs. Contractors

-Employees receive both pay stubs each pay period and a W-2 at year-end.
-Independent contractors, however, typically submit invoices and receive a Form 1099-NEC if they are paid $600 or more by a client.
-Contractors may create pay stubs for personal recordkeeping using a generator, but these do not replace official tax documents.
+Employees receive pay stubs each pay period and a W-2 at year-end.
+Contractors usually submit invoices and may receive a 1099-NEC.
+Contractors can create pay stubs for records, but they do not replace official tax documents.
+See Pay Stubs for Contractors.

 How to Get Your Documents